tripslab/vagrant-trips/README.md

 use the machine as you wish.
 Any files in `./shared` will be shared between the VM and your machine so you don't have to develop over `ssh`.

+**Note** if the `vagrant up` command fails for any reason, make sure to reset `./shared` to a clean state before trying again.
+That means removing `./shared/flaming-tyrion` and `./shared/step`.
+If you made changes to `step` and need to reprovision the machine, comment out the line in `./provisioners/diesel.sh` which clones the repo.
+If this becomes a problem, I'll figure out a way to configure the machine without having to mess with `step`.

 ## Jupyter

 If you define a `--jupyter-password`, the vagrant machine will automatically start a jupyter notebook server